pingcap/docs-cn/op-guide/tune-tikv.md

 job = "tikv"

 [raftstore]
-# The default value is true，which means writing the data on the disk compulsorily.
+# The default value is true, which means writing the data on the disk compulsorily.
 If it is not in a business scenario
 # of the financial security level, it is recommended to set the value to false to achieve better performance.
 sync-log = true